parandandrd/ASSNP-Image-Printer/README.md

 Example usage: `sh stickyprint.sh test.png`

-For macOS, a shortcut is provided that provides a Finder Quick Action that can be used to send any image file to the Amazon Sticky Note Printer.
+For macOS, the included shortcut provides a Finder Quick Action that can be used to send any image file to the Amazon Sticky Note Printer.
 The IP address of the printer must be entered into the "Run Shell Script" section of the shortcut as the "printerip" variable.